-X Y . • 4 4 Negotiable Means negotiable-bearer debt securities .
-They are issued at a discount to the face value, can be traded in the secondary market and do not require deposit endorsement when sold.
+Negotiable certificate of deposit Means negotiable-bearer debt securities .
+They are issued at a discount to the face value, can be traded in the secondary market and do not require endorsement when sold.
 Include transferable certificates of deposit .
-Newly erected Refers to a dwelling that has not previously been occupied by a household . dwelling It includes: • off-the-plan purchases; and • dwellings resulting from the conversion of non-residential buildings to dwellings .
+Newly erected dwelling Refers to a dwelling that has not previously been occupied by a household .
+It includes: off-the-plan purchases; and dwellings resulting from the conversion of non-residential buildings to dwellings.
 It excludes: existing dwellings that have been refurbished or renovated.
 Non-building Means any structures that are not buildings. structures It includes: roads, bridges, railways, harbours, mines, telecommunication towers, dams, powerlines, pipelines and sewers.
 Non-current assets and disposal groups classified as held for sale Has the meaning in AASB 5 Non-current Assets Held for Sale and Discontinued Operations (AASB 5).
-Non-interest- Means liabilities that have a contractual interest rate equal to zero. bearing If an account has more than one contractual interest rate , report as non-interest-bearing if none of the contractual interest rates are greater than zero.
+Non-interest- Means deposits that have a contractual interest rate equal to zero. bearing If an account has more than one contractual interest rate , report as non-interest-bearing if none of the contractual interest rates are greater than zero.
 Non-lending losses and frauds Refers to non-lending losses and fraud expenses such as litigation costs for the relevant period as determined in accordance with Australian Accounting Standards.
-Non-negotiable Means certificates of deposit that must be held by the depositor until maturity certificates of deposit unless a penalty is paid for early withdrawal of the deposit .
+Non-negotiable certificates of deposit Means certificates of deposit that must be held by the depositor until maturity unless a penalty is paid for early withdrawal of the deposit .
 They are to be classified as a fixed-term deposit .
-Non- Has the meaning given in Prudential Standard APS 220 Credit Risk performing Management.
-Non-residential buildings Means any buildings (or part of buildings) that are not dwellings .
+Non-residential Means any buildings (or part of buildings) that are not dwellings . buildings Generally include: shops; offices; industrial buildings; and any other buildings that are not dwellings.
+Non-residential land Means any vacant land that does not have a building attached and that is not residential land or rural property.